Lanai with Kids: Hawaii's Quietest Island for Families

 Is Lanai Worth It with Kids?

 If your family thrives on long beach mornings, slow afternoons, weird red-rock landscapes, and dinners where everyone in town seems to know your server's mom, Lanai is the trip.
 If your kids are the type who need a theme park or constant new stimulation, save Lanai for later and head to Oahu or Maui first.
-We have done it twice now and both times left wishing we had stayed an extra night.
-Hawaii's quietest island is not for everyone, and that is exactly the point.
+We've done it twice now and both times left wishing we'd stayed an extra night.
+Hawaii's quietest island is not for everyone.
+That is exactly the point.

 Recommended Products